TheHalfTimePrince/JS.PAINT/README.md

-# JS.PAINT
+# REACT.PAINT

 ## [Live Demo](https://js-paint-halftimeprinces-projects.vercel.app/)

 ## React Canvas Drawing App

-JS.PAINT is a versatile canvas drawing application built with modern web technologies.
+React.Paint is a versatile canvas drawing application built with modern web technologies.
 It provides an intuitive interface for creating digital artwork directly in your browser.

 ### Features